 Recommended Article: Looking for the best hostels in Hiroshima?
 Check out our EPIC Guide!

-Tucked within the forest, Livemax Resort is a rural retreat with budget friendly prices – perfect for families that want to explore the region without breaking the bank!
+Tucked within the forest, Livemax Resort is a rural retreat with reasonable prices – perfect for families that want to explore the region without breaking the bank!
 Rooms are fully air conditioned and come with kettles and microwaves.
 There is a Japanese style breakfast every morning, and an onsen bath on-site.

-Best Splurge Hotel in Sengokuhara
+Best Luxury Hotel in Sengokuhara

 If you’re a family that wants to relax in style, however, you can’t go wrong with the Senkyoro ryokan!
 They offer four bed rooms, as well as a five bed room that comes with its own open-air onsen.
 All guests are provided with luxury robes and toiletries, and there are bike hire facilities.

 Looking to make friends in Tokyo?
 One of these cool party hostels might be for you!

 Where to stay in Hakone on a budget!